TheProfitPilgrim/MF_research_app/reports/sim1.md

 ![gr3](https://github.com/TheProfitPilgrim/MF_Backtest_app/blob/main/reports/report_media/Picture3.png)

-1. Observation: Based on the above graph, the "No Rebalance" strategy appears to have the highest median portfolio return (the "X" is highest in this box), followed closely by "Annual".
+1. Observation: Based on the image, the "Annual" and "No Rebalance" appear to have the highest median portfolio return (the "X" is highest in these boxes).
 "Semi-Annual" is next, and "Quarterly" has the lowest median.
-Interpretation: On average, "No Rebalance" and "Annual" tend to generate the highest portfolio returns compared to the other rebalancing frequencies, according to this plot.
+Interpretation: On average, "Annual" and "No Rebalance" tend to generate the highest portfolio returns compared to the other rebalancing frequencies.
 "Quarterly" rebalancing tends to generate the lowest returns on average.

-2. Observation: "Quarterly" has the smallest box.
-The boxes for "Semi-Annual" and "Annual" are larger than "Quarterly," and the box for "No Rebalance" is the largest.
+2. Observation: "Quarterly" has the smallest box and the smallest range of returns.
+The boxes for "Semi-Annual" and "Annual" are larger than "Quarterly," and the box for "No Rebalance" is larger than the rest.
 Interpretation: "Quarterly" rebalancing demonstrates the most consistent returns (least variability) within the middle 50% of the data.
 "No Rebalance" exhibits the least consistent returns.

-3. Observation: "Quarterly" has the shortest whiskers.
-The whiskers for "Semi-Annual" are longer than "Quarterly's."
-"Annual" is longer than "Semi-Annual", and "No Rebalance" has by far the longest upper whisker.
-Interpretation: "Quarterly" rebalancing results in the smallest overall range of returns (most consistent).
-"No Rebalance" can achieve higher maximums because it has the longest upper whisker but it also has much lower returns.

-4. Observation: "Quarterly" has a couple of outliers on the high end (above the upper whisker).
-"No Rebalance" has one very high outlier.
+3.Observation: "Quarterly" has two outlier on the high end (above the upper whisker).
+"No Rebalance" has two outlier on the high end.
-Interpretation: "Quarterly" rebalancing occasionally leads to exceptionally high returns.
-"No Rebalance" shows that there was at least one year in the simulation where it drastically overperformed.
+Interpretation: "Quarterly" and "No Rebalance" rebalancing occasionally leads to exceptionally high returns compared to the rest.

 ## 1.2 : Studying number of funds in portfolio